DanielMoscoso/100day_challenge/Readme.txt

 		-All the different widgets.
 		-Changing the layout and positioning of the widgets with 'place()'.
 		-Changing the layout and positioning of the widgets with 'grid()'.
+		-Add padding.
+(A little wiggle room on the edges.
+Like a frame).
 ===============================================================================